 4. For maximum strength and water resistance, pot the holes with epoxy (optional but recommended).

-5. Insert the machine screws through the new cleats, press a cone of butyl tape around the screws where they come out the bottom of the cleats, and press the cleats firmly into the deck.
+5. Insert the machine screws through the new cleats, press a small cone of butyl tape around the screws where they come out the bottom of the cleats, and press the cleats firmly into the deck.

 6. Have a helper hold the screw heads with a screwdriver topside while you complete the job from underneath.
 Use fender washers or backing plates to spread the stress and nylock nuts or lock washers with acorn nuts.